GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 > **Note**
 > Currently haptic feedback only works on the primary side of your keyboard, which is a limitation of QMK.
 Unfortunately, the audio feature of QMK doesn't work yet with the RP2040.

 Soldering the speaker is pretty simple.
-Apply a tiny bit solder on one of the pads, use tweezers to hold the speaker in place and reheat the solder.
+Apply a tiny bit of solder on one of the pads, use tweezers to hold the speaker in place, and reheat the solder.
 After that apply solder to the other pad.

 ![speaker](/docs/images/buildguide/speaker.jpg)